Key takeaways

 Compatibility

 Stripe is compatible with most online platforms, such as e-commerce websites, CRMs, and project management software.
-It can be integrated as a simple payment processor or use advanced tools to add more functionality to your website.
+It can be integrated as a simple payment processor or used with advanced tools to add more functionality to your website.

 Meanwhile, the downside of Square is that its business tools, such as Square Payments, can only work within Square’s ecosystem.
 Businesses that decide to migrate to a different POS or payment services provider won’t be able to continue using any of Square’s features.